nhsconnect/Demographic-Event-Messages-CareConnect/pages/overview/overview_release_notes.md

 **Error Handling**

-The specification has been updated to include guidance on [Error Handling](explore_errors.html).

 Following stakeholder feedback and INTEROPen curation, this implementation guidance has been updated as follows:

 - Following INTEROPen curation, the following Level 3 profiles have been removed and replaced with Level 2 CareConnect profiles: